 LATE NIGHT: Want to step foot into the actual building where Bruce Springsteen performed his famous 1978 live concert in Cleveland?
 Then get yourself to the Cleveland Agora for a show.
 Throughout its storied history, this place helped catapult the careers of legendary rockers like David Bowie, Metallica, the Clash, Neil Young, Lou Reed and Patti Smith.

 DINNER: Tucked away in the Detroit Shoreway neighborhood sits a local gem known as the Parkview Nite Club.
-The menu goes far beyond traditional bar food with raved-about options like country-fried asparagus, chipotle pork tacos and salmon BLT.
+The menu goes far beyond traditional bar food with popular options like country-fried asparagus, chipotle pork tacos and the salmon BLT.
 It’s just got that rock and roll vibe.

-THE SHOW: The Hard Rock Rocksino is what happens when casino gaming and live harness racing meet great food and some serious rock and roll.
+THE SHOW: MGM Northfield Park is what happens when casino gaming and live harness racing meet great food and some serious rock and roll.
 REO Speedwagon, Tesla, Bret Michaels, Styx, The Michael Stanley Band and Skid Row have headlined previous classic rock concerts at this all-in-one entertainment scene.

 LATE NIGHT: Take a cool dive bar and toss in up-and-coming/experimental music, two stages (and one in the basement), some amazing vegan fare and a solid punk vibe.
 The result: Now That’s Class.